geckoflume/FoodIST-Server/README.md

 ## How to use / Endpoints

-The server will be started on https://localhost/, which is also the default base API url (if deployed in a subdirectory, do not forget to change the [.htaccess] file and [utils/PictureUploader.php] [accordingly](#how_to_setup)).
+The server will be started on https://localhost/, which is also the default base API url (if deployed in a subdirectory, do not forget to update the [.htaccess] file and [utils/PictureUploader.php] [accordingly](#how_to_setup)).

 ### Cafeterias